-This ELTIM PA-3886 PCB requires about all energy from an external Power Supply, but fits 2x Ø16/18mm or 2x2 Ø12,5mm electrolytic capacitors to bring some extra energy reserve closer to the IC.
+This ELTIM PA-4766 PCB requires about all energy from an external Power Supply, but fits 2x Ø16/18mm or 2x2 Ø12,5mm electrolytic capacitors to bring some extra energy reserve closer to the IC.

-If you mount some, use quality caps like NICHICON Fine Gold!
+If you mount some, use quality caps like NICHICON Fine Gold (85°C)!
 You will be rewarded with better sound.
 Low ESR capacitors like these only make sense while mounting them close to the load with thick/wide tracks as we do.
 Unlike the cheap internet modules, we use serious AND Audio Grade capacitors on our ready built modules with sufficient capacity and a long life span to do the job properly.

-Furthermore we added 330nF MKP capacitors close to the supply connections in order to keep RF outside and increasing high frequency sound quality.
+Furthermore we added 150nF MKP capacitors close to the supply connections in order to keep RF outside and increasing high frequency quality.
 We also added some extra capacitors over the power rails, as close to the IC as possible, a 100n and a 22u type as recommended in the TI datasheet, not seen anywhere else.

-In the comment line of the order form you can ask us to mount other types of electrolytic capacitors.
+Since we mostly build all our modules on demand you can ask in the comment line of the order form for other types of electrolytic capacitors.
 We will respond with an offer to you.
 We can supply about any type.
-While building it as a kit you could mount up to 2x 3300uF/50V actually, but they are way higher and Ø18mm, but fit.
+While building it as a kit you could mount up to 2x 3300uF/35V actually, but they are way higher and Ø18mm, but fit.
 As always, in DIY kits we leave out the Power Capacitors, since many want to use their own preferenced caps.
 So, if you want them from us anyway, order the capacitors you like, matching your requirements/wallet.

 We always try to get some more out of a specific module design.
-Since we also hobby (for over 45 years now), we mostly can and do think as many do, meaning that we try to make our modules as useful as possible.
+Since we also hobby (for over 40 years now), we mostly can and do think as many do, meaning that we try to make our modules as useful as possible.
 In this case, with these small modules we also found a nice extra, without any extra costs.
 You can sandwich-mount this one, even on top of our version with its own Power Supply as shown at the next pages.
-Mount it on top of a PA-3886ps module, using some distance holders.
-Three straight copper rods leads form the power lines of a full pack.
-On the PA-3886ps version and the extra capacitor "booster pack" PS-BOOSTER there are holes exactly at the same location, so the copper rods are easy to mount.

-With this sandwich possibility, you become a solid pack for stereo, parallel, bridged, 2- or 3-way active setups, etc., all fed by just a single transformer, connected to the PA-3886ps module, but 8A (±250W output) max.
-We also see a function where multiple PA-3886 units are connected to a PA-3886ps, for multichannel purposes like home theatre systems or for shopping malls, etc. as improved replacement of 70/100V systems.
+Mount it on top of a PA-4766ps (or PA-3886ps) module, using some distance holders.
+Three straight copper leads form the power lines of a full pack.
+On the PA-4766ps version and the extra capacitor "booster pack" PS-BOOSTER there are holes exactly at the same location, so the copper rods are easy to mount.
+With this sandwich possibility, you become a solid pack for stereo, parallel, bridged, 2- or 3-way active setups, etc., all fed by just a single transformer, connected to the PA-4766ps module, but 8A (±300W output) max.
+We also see a function where multiple PA-4766 units are connected to a PA-4766ps, for multichannel purposes like home theatre systems or for shopping malls, etc. as improved replacement of 70/100V systems.
 In that case, also mount at least one PS-BOOSTER.
 See our example at the last page of this document.
 If all carry the same signal, feed it to only one and add a small copper rod just below the input capacitors, similar as the Power Supply rods we mention below!
 All INac lines are connected then.
 Mount the jumper!
 This line even goes through any type of PS-BOOSTER module at the same PCB location.

-ELTIM PA-3886ps v2, module with integrated linear Power Supply:
+ELTIM PA-4766ps v2, module with integrated linear Power Supply: